 Pitch your tent or park your van at one of the many caravan parks all right on the river or lake.
 From unpowered ‘primitive’ spots off the beaten track to fully powered caravan parks with pools and cabins, there’s accommodation to suit any style.

 Full of detailed maps and information on the area, the Murray River Access Series helps you enjoy the region.
 Excellent for camping, fishing, boating, or just as a handy guide to have while enjoying the Murray River.

-Murray River Access Guides can be purchased for the Corowa Visitor Information Centre
+Murray River Access Guides can be purchased from the Corowa Visitor Information Centre

-Visitors can use the free dump points and access potable water at Rower’s Park Corowa, Lowe Square Howlong and Purtle Park Mulwala.
+Visitors can use the free dump points and access potable water at Rower’s Park Corowa, Lowe Square Howlong and Owen Bridge Reserve Mulwala.